Sayid Jarrah: Season 4

 At a press conference held by Oceanic Airlines Sayid is finally reunited with Nadia, and some time later the two get married.
-However, his and Nadia's happiness is abruptly cut short when she is killed, and Sayid decides to hold her funeral in their home country.
+However, his and Nadia's happiness is abruptly cut short when she is killed in a car accident, and Sayid decides to hold her funeral in their home country.
 In the first part of The Incident, it is revealed that Nadia was actually killed by a car, and more significantly a car that would have also killed Sayid had it not been for the intervention of Jacob who, posing as a tourist, asks Sayid for directions, preventing him from crossing the road at the crucial moment.
 At the funeral, Sayid spots Ben spying on him.
 Ben tells Sayid about Nadia's killer, Bakir, whereupon Sayid carries out his revenge by shooting him repeatedly.
 Following this event, Sayid eventually begins working for Ben as an assassin, after being informed that Nadia's death was part of a larger plan orchestrated by Charles Widmore.

 On one such mission, Sayid travels to Berlin, Germany, where he meets a woman named Elsa.
 The two bond quickly, but the relationship is cut short when Elsa, who works for one of Sayid's targets, learns about his true intentions, and injures him; Sayid shoots her.
 Sayid is later visited by Locke who asks him to return with him to the Island, but he refuses.
 In Los Angeles, Sayid kills a man who was staked out in front of the Santa Rosa Mental Hospital, and breaks Hurley out of the mental institution.